akeneo/sample-apps/samples/start-app/php-symfony/README.md

 ```
 ngrok http 8081
 ```
-We recommend to generate an [authtoken](https://dashboard.ngrok.com/get-started/your-authtoken) too, if you don't do it at the beginning, you need to restart the installation and connection process.
+We recommend to generate an [authtoken](https://dashboard.ngrok.com/get-started/your-authtoken) too.
+If you do not, you may need to restart the installation and connection process.

 ### Step 3: Declare your local App as a test App in your sandbox to generate credentials
 1. In your sandbox go to Connect > App store > Create a test App